iotaledger/one-click-tangle/hornet-private-net/extra-nodes/README.md

 ```

 The first parameter is the Node connection string as explained above.
 The second parameter is the
 *Coordinator's public key*.
-The third parameter is the *peer multi-address* of the Node you are going
+The third parameter can be either  a *peer multi-address* of the Node you are going
-to peer with.
+to peer with or an entry node for autopeering, for instance, `\/dns\/node-autopeering\/udp\/14626\/autopeering\/14bPxgiL7ALdQd9Qmb3z4uwCsX4M7PGPeouNaVPx45ax`.
 The last parameter is the *snapshot* file that will be used to sync up an initial ledger state.

 * Stop an existing Node by running